kubrabicak/full-stack-project/README.md

     - **Implementation**:
         - A centralized `ErrorHandlingService` was created to handle error notifications.
         - Notifications are dynamically rendered in the DOM with a close button and auto-dismiss functionality (implemented via Angular `Renderer2`).
-        - Notifications can be tested by attempting to add a user with an invalid email.
+        - Notifications can be tested by attempting to add or update a user with an invalid email syntax.

 2. **Custom Directive**
     - **Goal**: Highlight rows in the user table when users are added or updated.